cta-observatory/lstosa/docs/scripts/index.rst

 Scripts
 =======
-LSTOSA scrips to be executed from the command line are described below:
+Scrips to be executed from the command line are described below:

 * `sequencer.py`_
 * `calibrationsequence.py`_